Kirito071008/Kirito071008/README.md

 - 👋 Hi, I’m @Kirito071008
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on everything i could
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me kiritoswordsao071008@gmail.com

 <!---